Probation Period Dilemma: Do I Need to Serve Notice if I Haven't Gotten a Confirmation Letter?

 vijay_tiwatane@rediffmail.com

 In our case, he resigned after 6 months (probation complete) with no communication of confirmation, but he is under a 3-year service contract.
 The contract states that it becomes applicable after probation is complete.
 Currently, he is not confirmed as there has been no communication, and he is also free from the service contract.
 Additionally, there are no mentions of "deemed confirmation" in the appointment letter.
+Please comment.

 tajsateesh

-Like Shaikh Abedeen mentioned, if nothing is mentioned regarding this aspect, then it is 'deemed' that the probation is completed.
+Like Shaikh Abedeen mentioned, if nothing is specified regarding this aspect, then it is 'deemed' that the probation is completed.
 By 'deemed', it means that 'it's understood'—so there wouldn't be any necessity to expressly mention this aspect in the policy/record/letter.

 But also, quite a few companies have this aspect clearly mentioned too—though it's not mandatory to do so.
-Also, another aspect is, some companies have a lower notice period during the probation—NOT ZERO.
+Also, another aspect is, some companies have a lower notice period during the probation—not zero.

 So it all depends on the company's overall policy structure.
 Manna Das needs to check out what's mentioned in his Offer/Appointment Letter—which is what finally applies to him.

 Regarding vijay_tiwatane's case, the 'deemed' status holds good.
 Especially since there's a 3-year service contract.
-To the best of my knowledge, the logic works this way: WHAT IF the employee is found NOT SATISFACTORY during probation?
+To the best of my knowledge, the logic works this way: What if the employee is found not satisfactory during probation?
 Will he/she be given 'probation cleared/completed' clearance?
-DEFINITELY NO. So the next step/option—from the Employer's end—will have to be EITHER: (1) an extension of the probation period OR (2) removal from service if the performance has been absolutely horrible [whichever term may be used].
-There CAN'T be any other avenue/option possible/available to the Employer.
+Definitely no. So the next step/option—from the Employer's end—will have to be either: (1) an extension of the probation period or (2) removal from service if the performance has been absolutely horrible [whichever term may be used].
+There can't be any other avenue/option possible/available to the Employer.
 In such cases, usually, the 'negative' news is broken ASAP, for various reasons.
 Hope you got the point of 'deemed completion'.

 Regards,